NirSeg/continual_train_nerf/README.md

 # continual_train_nerf
+detecting & implementing new object

+Avishai Oz & Nir Segal - Moderator: Simon Korman

-Writing a script in nerfstudio for continual training on a NeRF.
+We wrote a script in nerfstudio for detecting a new object in the scene and implementing the new object in the 3D model, the NeRF network.
 ___

 ## Installation process: